tsdataclinic/newerhoods/README.md

 1. [ClustGeo: an R package for hierarchical clustering with spatial constraints](https://arxiv.org/abs/1707.03897)
 2. [Making Neighborhoods - Understanding New York City Transitions 2000-2010](http://chpcny.org/assets/MakingNeighborhoodsPaper.pdf)

+### License
+This project is licensed under the Apache 2.0 License - see the LICENSE.md file for details